joestephens/crawler/README.md

 class structure for crawler with RethinkDB and Remodel ORM.

 ## Installation Instructions:
-* Download RethinkDB server from Rethink website
+1. Download RethinkDB server from Rethink website
-* Start server:
+2. Start server:
 ```
 rethinkdb
 ```
-* In a new bash window:
+3. In a new bash window type:
 ```
 pip install remodel
 python setup.py
 ```
-* Then you can launch the python repl and type the following to populate the database:
+4. Then you can launch the python repl and type the following to populate the database:
 ```
 from crawler.crawler import Crawler